 If we compare these bikes to Full Suspension then there is an absence of shock absorption and linkage bearing since they lack both a suspension fork and a front and rear suspension system.
 Although this loss keeps the maintenance costs to a minimum, riding these bikes can also be hard sometimes.

 Your riding style will matter a lot here.
-Do you strictly want the bike for adventures or want to use them as an all-purpose bike?
-The fun thing with these bikes is that they act as amazing commuter bikes.
+Do you want the bike for adventures or want to use it as an all-purpose bike?
+The fun thing with these bikes is that they act as commuter bikes.
 With a few modifications, you can use them for touring as well.
 Just make sure that the right parts are equipped.

 Different Types of Hardtail Mountain Bikes